 This Communications’ course will explore the many facets of the role of the modern day film festival.
 Students will interact with professionals in promotions, distribution and independent filmmaking while immersing themselves in the aesthetics and culture of film.
 Students will spend one week at Elon, put on a small film screening, and then travel to Utah to attend a week of the Sundance Film Festival.
 They will research topics prior to attending the festival and complete journals and related assignments upon returning to campus.

-Follow their blogs from the festival HERE
+Follow students' blogs from the festival HERE.